Monthly Archives: June 2016

 (He might say, were he here today, of media old and new:

-Give a book a face and it might gaze back into you.)
+Give a book a face and it will gaze back into you.)

 Monkeys chatter, bluebirds tweet.
 Withdraw and go your way.